 Activities - what you can apply for

-Your activities must be led by eligible First Nations, Inuit or Métis professional artists, cultural carriers or arts/cultural professionals.
+Activities must be led by eligible First Nations, Inuit or Métis professional artists, cultural carriers or arts/cultural professionals.

-Travel must be at least 100 kilometres from your place of departure, and by invitation.
+Travel must be at least 100 kilometers from your place of departure, and by invitation.
 You can apply for single or several destinations within 1 trip (if you are representing or promoting artists, you can request multiple trips) to:

 - share artistic works or cultural knowledge